Header image: Gerrit Phil Baumann, CC BY 3.0 License, via Wikimedia Commons

 One of the two most important arenas for this sport, in Bangkok but also famous throughout Thailand.
 It has also become a historical monument because it is the very first stadium dedicated to Muay Thai built in Thailand.
 The Rajadamnern stadium is therefore the one that I recommend by default, because you will be able to see some of the best Muay Thai fights in Bangkok.

-In addition, it is easily accessible from the main sites of visit because it is not far from the Grand Palais and therefore from Khao San Road (barely 2 km!).
+Furthermore, it is easily accessible from the main sites of Bangkok sightseeing because it is not far from the Grand Palais and therefore Khao San Road (barely 2 km!).

 Apart from the regular parties, there are frequently international events organised at Rajadamnern.
 The website is not very "clear" and in English only but you can check the schedule of upcoming fights via the events calendar on the website muay thai 2000.